hertogp/stitch/_readme.md

 It is a string and may contain spaces and it is simply interpolated in the [`cmd`] expansion which will be executed via an `os.execute(cmd)`.
-The hardcoded default is `arg=""`, which won't show up on the command line.
+The hard-coded default is `arg=""`, which won't show up on the command line.

 The example below shows how a bash script sees its arguments when `arg` is a multi word string in the codeblock's attributes.
 There is no output on